Jenks18/rada/SUPABASE_SETUP.md

 ## Troubleshooting

 ### "relation does not exist" error
-- Run `npx prisma db push` again
-- Check DATABASE_URL is correct
+- Run the migration.sql in SQL Editor
+- Verify all tables were created in Table Editor

 ### "Invalid API key" error
 - Double-check your SUPABASE keys in .env.local
 - Make sure there are no spaces or quotes

 ### Can't connect to database
-- Check database password is correct
+- Check that migration.sql was run successfully
-- Make sure you replaced [YOUR-PASSWORD] in connection string
-- Try using DIRECT_URL
+- Verify tables exist in Supabase Dashboard > Table Editor

 ## Next Steps